RafaelBalmant/logic-exercise/README.md

 # Logic Exercise

-Hy my name is Rafael :smile:, in this repository I will put some logic exercises with a little of the tech / language of programming that I know!
+<h1>Hy</h1> my name is Rafael :smile:, in this repository I will put some logic exercises with a little of the tech / language of programming that I know!

 I am available for any type of contact :wink:, whether for interest in work, or doubts in programming, in whatever I can I will help